Provost’s Summer Research Fellowship Program

 Preference will be given to proposals that are aligned with major research themes/topics that are normally funded by the National Institutes of Health (http://www.nih.gov/science/highlights.htm), the National Science Foundation (www.nsf.gov), and other federal agencies.

 Because the money for this program is (indirectly) generated by research done by Lake Shore and Water Tower campus investigators, this competition is restricted to Principal Investigators from either or both of those locations (i.e., the College of Arts & Sciences, Arrupe College, IPS, IES, the Centers of Excellence, and the schools of Business, Communication, Continuing & Professional Studies, Education, Law, and Social Work).
-Co-investigators, however, can be located at the Health Sciences Campus (HSC).
+Co-investigators, however, can be located in the Health Sciences Division (HSD).
 Generally, if a person is eligible to submit an external proposal through the lakeside PTAP system as a Principal Investigator, that person would be eligible to be a Principal Investigator on a Summer Research Fellowship grant.
 Faculty at other institutions are not eligible to receive compensation under this program.
 Each application for this program must have a Principal Investigator and at least one Co-Investigator from a different department.

 Current recipients of Multidisciplinary Grants, either as Principal or Co-Principal Investigators, are not eligible for a Provost’s Summer Research Fellowship.